Andrés de la Escosura Research Lines

 Escosura group biohybrid systems research line

-In this respect, one of our main goals is to develop novel methodologies to prepare dyes and organocatalysts with adequate solubility features and functional groups for their covalent or supramolecular grafting to different (proto)biological architectures.
 With this strategy, the potential use of these hybrid systems in biomedical applications (e.g., in PDT treatments and sensing) or in catalysis benefits from the biocompatibility imparted by the mentioned nanocarriers and assemblies, and from their specific interaction with target cells.

 1. V. Almeida-Marrero, F. Bethlehem, S. Longo, M. Candelaria-Bertolino, T. Torres, J. Huskens, A. de la Escosura,* Tailored Multivalent Targeting of Siglecs with Photosensitizing Liposome Nanocarriers.
 Angew.
 Chem.
 Int.
 Ed.
-2022, 134, e202206.photosensitizing liposome nanocarriers publication
+2022, 134, e202206.photosensitizing liposome nanocarriers research publication

 2. Almeida-Marrero, M. Mascaraque, M. J. Vicente-Arana, A. Juarranz, T. Torres, A. de la Escosura,* Tuning the Nanoaggregates of Sialylated Biohybrid Photosensitizers for Intracellular Activation of the Photodynamic Response.
 Chem.
 Eur.
 J. 2021, 27, 9634-9642.